marcpickett1/marcpickett1.github.io/xblog.md

 Barring extreme situations, no matter what activity is, you can *choose* to do it with joy.
 If you end up having a two hour commute, then while you work to change your situation, you can make it so that the commute is at least as enriching as possible.
 I learned Russian on Pimsleur on my 1.5 hour commute, and plowed through audiobooks and podcasts.
 (I also taught myself to throat sing.)
 Or, you may be stuck in a waiting room while waiting for a dentist appointment.
 You can read, or maybe engage one of the other patients.
 Who knows what interesting stories they have?
 You're both only on this planet for a limited time, and engaging them is probably more living than watching the TV.

 One other way to find out what is living vs. existing is to find examples to inspire you.
 I'd recommend the autobiographies of Richard Branson, for example.
 He seems to have done significant things and had fun along the way.

+# We'll all be Super Duper Lizards!
+#### 2025/05/20/18:11

+Mammals and reptiles diverged around 300 million years ago.
+Mammals kept the "lizard brain" --the ancient core that drives instincts like hunger, fear, and aggression-- but added a powerful new layer above it: the cortex.

+The cortex gave mammals an edge.
+It could store memories, recognize patterns, and make predictions, skills the lizard brain was not as good at.
+Primates added more cortex.
+Humans added even more, until the cortex became vastly larger and smarter than the reptilian machinery it sat atop.

+But here's the twist: the lizard brain is still in charge.
+The cortex might tell us "Don't eat that marshmallow!", but the final decision often comes from deeper down.
+Sometimes we (our lizard brain) listen.
+Sometimes we don't.

+In this sense, mammals are "super lizards", capable of cognitive feats no alligator creature could dream of.

+But we didn't stop there.
+At least since the invention of writing, we have been extending the cortex's powers using external tools.
+A clay tablet can remember that Darius's father was named Hystaspes-- for millennia.
+Our phones can quickly recall hundreds of phone numbers.
+Calculators multiply faster and more accurately than most people ever could.

+These tools augment our mental powers.
+And though each is better than us at some narrow task, none (yet) outperform us across the board.

+But it seems immanent that this will change soon.

+Our AI assistants will become superior to us at all cognitive tasks.

+Note that the cortex doesn't want anything aside from to model the world and make predictions.
+AI models are the same, but bigger.
+In fact, the bulk of the training is merely prediction, such as the next word in this ________.

+Soon, our tools --our artificial super-cortices-- will advise us in ways far beyond what even our own cortex can do.
+And just like with our internal cortex, it'll be up to us whether to take their advice or not.

+Our tools won't replace us.
+They'll augment us.
+We'll become "super duper lizards".